Home > Guides > Best wireless microphone systems: Range meets reliability

 It can handle high SPLs and its gain-feedback structure is top notch.
 Readouts on the mic and receiver are easy to read, even in the dark.
 Its price range is a little higher than most, but you won’t find the analog signal it offers in other models very easily.

-Best modeling wireless microphone system over $500: Line 6 XD V75
+Best modeling wireless microphone system: Line 6 XD V75

 Best modeling wireless microphone system over $500